Privacy Policy

 No automated decision-making or profiling is used in this research.

-Please note that once material has been published or archived with consent, complete deletion may not always be possible.
-This is explained clearly before participation.
+Please note that once material has been published or publicly shared with your consent, complete deletion may not always be possible.
+This is explained clearly before any such use takes place.

 If you are not satisfied with how your personal data is being handled, you have the right to lodge a complaint with the Information Commissioner's Office (ICO):